RaghulGopinathan/KwizApp/README.md

 # KwizApp
-**This is my first application project which is an basic kids quiz app**
+**This is my first application project which is an basic kids quiz app** developed using Kotlin programming language

 The app opens with an elegant gradient main acitivity which asks for the user to enter his/her name.